OnTheFenceDevelopment/OnTheFenceDevelopment-github.io/smite-scoreboard-for-android-ios.markdown

   - Zero Score
   - Half Current Score

-You will need to be running Android 5.0 (Lollipop) and above or iOS 15.0 and above to install the app on your device.
+You will need to be running Android 13 (Tiramisu) and above or iOS 15.0 and above to install the app on your device.

 Unfortunately the 'Original Smite' store has now closed down but you can find plenty of other outlets offering Smite sets at reasonable prices - just make sure you search for 'smite garden game' rather than just 'smite'.